cbatista8a/graphapi/Readme.md

    composer prefix-namespace
    composer clean
    composer build
+   composer install --no-dev
    ```

-2. Navigate to your PrestaShop admin panel and go to Modules and Services.
+3. Navigate to your PrestaShop admin panel and go to Modules and Services.
-3. Find the "GraphAPI" module and click "Install."
+4. Find the "GraphAPI" module and click "Install."

 ### Usage